BudzioT/BudzioT/README.md

 - 🌱 I’m currently learning **C++, OpenGL, ImGui, Linux**

-- 👨‍💻 All of my projects are available at [no place yet](no place yet)
+- 👨‍💻 All of my projects are available at my github

 - 💬 Ask me about **collaboration, ideas**